primer/view_components/docs/content/components/beta/blankslate.md

 ## Accessibility

-- Set the `title` heading level based on what is appropriate for your page hierarchy.
+- Set the `heading` level based on what is appropriate for your page hierarchy.
 [Learn more about best heading practices (WAI Headings)](https://www.w3.org/WAI/tutorials/page-structure/headings/)
 - `secondary_action` can be set to provide more information that is relevant in the context of the `Blankslate`.
 - `secondary_action` text should be meaningful out of context and clearly describe the destination.
 Avoid using vague text like, "Learn more" or "Click here".